Flattening a Forest

 DeFazio tells EW that he’s a disciple of Franklin and Johnson.
 “I agree with what they said.
 I’ve proposed to the Forest Service and the BLM different ways of doing forestry, following their prescriptions,” he adds.

 In a May 7 letter to USFS Chief Vicki Christiansen obtained by EW, DeFazio writes that in a recent trip up the McKenzie Highway, he passed nearly 40 logging trucks.
-“There is so much salvage harvest and roadside hazard tree removal occuring that some local mills have stopped taking logs,” he says.
+“There is so much salvage harvest and roadside hazard tree removal occurring that some local mills have stopped taking logs,” he says.
 “In this context, I find it incomprehensible that the United States Forest Service would proceed with the Flat Country Timber Sale to harvest 2,000 acres of mature trees upwards of 100 to 150 years in age.”

 DeFazio tells EW that he doesn’t know if the USFS chief will change her mind, but since she is from the Pacific Northwest, maybe she’ll understand how important the mature forests are.